pachyderm/pachyderm/doc/examples/spark/pi/README.md

 - The `pachctl` CLI tool installed and connected to your Pachyderm cluster - see [any of our deploy docs](http://pachyderm.readthedocs.io/en/latest/deployment/deploy_intro.html) for instructions.
 - The `kubectl` CLI tool installed (you will likely have installed this while [setting up your local Pachyderm cluster](http://pachyderm.readthedocs.io/en/latest/getting_started/local_installation.html))

+Note: if deploying on Minikube, you'll need to increase the default memory allocation to accomodate the deploy of a Spark cluster.
+When running `minikube start`, append `--memory 4096`

 ## Set up Spark Cluster

 The simpelst way to run this example is by deploying a Spark cluster into the same Kubernetes cluster on which Pachyderm is running.
 We'll do so with Helm.
 (Note: if you already have an external Spark cluster running, you can skip this section.
 Be sure to read [the note about connecting to an existing Spark cluster](#connecting-to-an-existing-spark-cluster))